The following two PragerU videos made me realize that I have to expand on the points I made about the stupidity of socialists when it comes to money.

 I suspect they understand perfectly well that they can only create the world of their vision if they can usurp all decisions that money represents.
 From the ‘rich’ they have to take the business decisions, from the rest of us the decisions that control our own lives.

 The question you have to ask yourself is who do you want to hold the power to make the decisions affecting our lives, the economy, the world.
-People who have already proven how to serve our needs by creating things and services that make our lives better; or people who want to use it to increase their control over our lives?
+People who have already proven that they know how to serve our needs by creating things and services that make our lives better; or people who want to use it to increase their control over our lives?
 People who want us to have more choices or people who want to take those choices away from us?

 Shouldn’t all that power stay in our own hands?